1904 Canadian federal election

 Sir Robert Borden's Conservatives and Liberal-Conservatives were unable to challenge the Liberals effectively, and lost a small portion of their popular vote, along with four seats, including his own.
 Borden re-entered parliament the next year in a by-election.

-This was the last election until 1949 in which parts of the Northwest Territories were granted representation.
-Most of the settled regions of the NWT entered Confederation as the provinces of Alberta and Saskatchewan on 1 September 1905, although its MP's continued to sit as representatives of the old ridings until the 10th Parliament's dissolution.
+This was the last election until 1949 in which parts of the Northwest Territories were granted representation in the House of Commons.
+During this parliament, most of the settled region of the NWT was hived off the NWT as the provinces of Alberta and Saskatchewan on 1 September 1905, although the NWT MPs continued to sit as representatives of their old ridings until the 10th Parliament's dissolution.

 One of the key issues in the election was Imperial Preference.